eaglepapa/Predicting-Surface-Pressure-Using-Time-Series-Techniques/README.md

 ### Exploratory Data Analysis
 EDA involved exploring the WRF data to answer key questions, such as:
--	What machine learning models can be performed using the provided dataset
+-	What machine learning models can be performed using the provided dataset?
--	What is the best model among the other machine learning models
+-	What is the best model among the other machine learning models?

   ![tsplot2](https://github.com/user-attachments/assets/24894701-8b7e-4b30-a124-1f0837d06c16)